LinuxForHealth/cdm-fhir-ig/README.md

     - Any other change not reflected in the IG web site or artifacts

 ### How to change the version
 Changes must be made to the following files to version the IG.
-This will ensure the automated releases work correctly.
+This will ensure the automated releases work correctly, and is displayed top of the IG web site after it is published.

 - package.json (root folder)
 - data/package.json